Arun-Kaushik/Artificial-Intelligence/README.md

 # Artificial-Intelligence
-The repository contains lab assignments for the course DD2380  Artificial Intelligence.
+The repository contains lab assignments for a course in Artificial Intelligence.
 These assignments deal with Hidden Markov Models and Zero Sum Games.

 ## Assignment 1